julzaza/wildwitchherbs/_posts/2025-12-04-twelve-nights-witchcraft.md

 - patterns in ashes
 - dreams thick with omen

-For advanced dream techniques and prophetic herbs, see [**Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights**](/solstice-dreaming-mugwort-wormwood/).
+For advanced dream techniques and prophetic herbs, see **[Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights]**(/solstice-dreaming-mugwort-wormwood/).

 ---